Emergency Medicine with Compassion

 If you are experiencing a medical emergency, call 911.

 No matter what type of medical emergency you have, we can take care of it right here—without moving you to another center.
 In fact, many other hospitals send their patients to our Emergency Department because of our proven capabilities.
+We have locations in Brecksville, Cleveland Heights, Cleveland (Main Campus), and Parma.

 Why Choose MetroHealth for Emergency Care?